Kernelization for Graph Packing Problems via Rainbow Matching: Abstract

 \section{Abstract}

-We introduce a new kernelization tool, called {\sl rainbow matching technique}, that is appropriate for the design of polynomial kernels for packing problems.
+\stf{We introduce a new kernelization tool, called {\sl rainbow matching technique}, that is appropriate for the design of polynomial kernels for packing problems {and their hitting counterparts}.
 Our technique capitalizes on the powerful combinatorial results of [{\sl Graf, Harris, Haxell, SODA 2021}].
-We apply the rainbow matching technique on two (di)graph packing problems, namely the \textsc{Triangle-Packing in Tournament} problem (\TPT), where we ask for a directed triangle packing in a tournament, and the {\sc Induced 2-Path-Packing} (\IPP) where we ask for a packing of $k$ induced paths of length two in a graph.
+We apply the rainbow matching technique on four (di)graph packing or hitting problems, namely the \textsc{Triangle-Packing in Tournament} problem (\TPT), where we ask for a packing of $k$ directed triangles in a tournament, \textsc{Directed Feedback Vertex Set in Tournament} problem (\FVST), where we ask for a (hitting) set of at most $k$ vertices which intersects all triangles of a tournament, the \textsc{Induced 2-Path-Packing} (\IPP) where we ask for a packing of $k$ induced paths of length two in a graph and \textsc{Induced 2-Path Hitting Set} problem (\IPHS), where we ask for a (hitting) set of at most $k$ vertices which intersects all induced paths of length two in a graph.
 The existence of a sub-quadratic kernels for these problems was proven for the first time in [{\sl Fomin, Le, Lokshtanov, Saurabh, Thomassé, Zehavi.
 ACM Trans.
-Algorithms, 2019}], where they gave a kernel of $\O(k^{3/2})$ vertices and $\O(k^{5/3})$ vertices respectively.
+Algorithms, 2019}], where they gave a kernel of $\O(k^{3/2})$ vertices for the two first problems and $\O(k^{5/3})$ vertices for the two last.
 In the same paper it was questioned whether these bounds can be (optimally) improved to linear ones.
-Motivated by this question, we apply the rainbow matching technique and prove that \TPT admits an (almost linear) kernel of $k^{1+\frac{\O(1)}{\sqrt{\log{k}}}}$ vertices and that \IPP admits kernel of $\O(k)$ vertices.
+Motivated by this question, we apply the rainbow matching technique and prove that \TPT and \FVST admit (almost linear) kernels of $k^{1+\frac{\O(1)}{\sqrt{\log{k}}}}$ vertices and that \IPP and \IPHS admit kernels of $\O(k)$ vertices.}